 Ankle fractures are actually groups fractures involving different parts of the region – the distal tibia, distal fibula, talus, and calcaneus.
-More often they are referred to fractures involving malleoli, distal tibia and fibula.
+More often they are referred to fractures involving malleoli, distal tibia, and fibula.

-But ankle fractures also include the fractures of talus and calcaneum along with above mentioned injuries.
+But ankle fractures also include the fractures of talus and calcaneum along with above-mentioned injuries.
 The group also includes fracture pattern including the distal tibia, medial malleolus, lateral malleolus, posterior malleolus, distal fibula, syndesmosis between distal tibia and fibula, talus and calcaneum.
 Ankle subluxation or dislocation may accompany these fractures.
-In such cases the term ankle fracture and dislocation is used.
+In such cases, the term ‘ankle fracture and dislocation’ is used.

-The frequency of ankle fractures has been increasing for the past 20 years and occurs more commonly in males than females.
+The frequency of ankle fractures has been increasing for the past 20 years and occurs more commonly in males than in females.

 Most patients younger than 50 years are male, while most older than 50 years are female.